🧡 Skip to main content🔍 Skip to search

 Run As settings

 Depending on whether a user is logged into the system at the moment when a Task is started, Automation Workshop can execute the Task using different user accounts.
-Each Task differentiates between the situations when a user is logged into the system and when is not.
-Accordingly, Automation Workshop supports multiple options for running Tasks in multi-user contexts:
+Each Task differentiates between the situations when a user is logged into the system and when they are not.
+Accordingly, Automation Workshop supports multiple options for running Tasks in multi-user contexts…

 Run Task as currently logged in user